Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: INTRODUCTION

 The same is true for the condensation efficiency, or the mass fraction of heavy elements condensed into dust grains.
 It is known that a significant fraction of heavy elements are locked into dust grains in the local interstellar medium \citep{Pollack94}, but recent spectroscopic observations of damped Lyman-$\alpha$ systems with metallicity $\sim 10^{-3} \ \Zsun$ suggest that the condensation efficiency is smaller at redshifts $z\sim 6$ \citep{Schady10,Zafar11}.
 It is also known that grain growth, i.e., accretion of the gas-phase metals onto dust grains, can enhance the dust cooling efficiency in a collapsing cloud even with an extremely low metallicity to be close to that of the local interstellar medium \citep{Nozawa12,Chiaki13}.

-There are other important processes in a low-metallicity gas that have often been overlooked in previous studies.
-O- and C-bearing molecules such as OH and H$_2$O act as important coolants at intermediate densities $\nH \sim 10^4$--$10^8 \ \percc$.
-Although OH and H$_2$O cooling is less effective in a gas with the ``normal'' elemental composition \citep{Omukai00}, our previous work \citep[][hereafter \citetalias{Chiaki15}]{Chiaki15} reveals that the molecular cooling is efficient in some cases when the realistic initial condition (composition) is adopted.
+There are other important processes in low-metallicity gas that have often been overlooked in previous studies.
+O-bearing molecules such as OH and H$_2$O act as important coolants at intermediate densities $\nH \sim 10^4$--$10^8 \ \percc$.
+Although OH and H$_2$O cooling is less effective in a gas with a solar composition \citep{Jappsen07, Omukai00}, our previous work \citep[][hereafter \citetalias{Chiaki15}]{Chiaki15} reveals that the molecular cooling is efficient in some cases when the realistic initial condition (composition) is adopted.
 There is yet another important heating process.
-When hydrogen molecules are formed, the binding energy is released to be converted into the gas kinetic energy. \citet{TsuribeOmukai08} argue that the gas heating can stabilize the gas to prevent fragmentation using simulations of a polytropic gas mimicking the thermal evolution of low-metallicity clouds.
+When hydrogen molecules are formed, the binding energy is released to be converted into the gas kinetic energy. \citet{TsuribeOmukai08} argue that this gas heating can stabilize the gas to prevent fragmentation using simulations of a polytropic gas mimicking the thermal evolution of low-metallicity clouds.

-The metal and dust properties in the early Universe can be determined theoretically under the assumption that the formation sites of low-metallicity stars are in clouds partly polluted with metals and dust by Pop III supernovae in the same or nearby halos \citep{Ritter12,Smith15}.
-Thus, the abundances of heavy elements and dust species, and the dust size distribution are expected to be set by the nucleosynthetic process of the supernova explosion \citep{Umeda02} and the dust formation and destruction history during propagation of blast waves \citep{Todini01,Nozawa03,Schneider06}.
+Metal and dust properties in the early Universe can be determined theoretically under the assumption that the formation sites of low-metallicity stars are in clouds partly polluted with metals and dust by Pop III SNe in the same or nearby halos \citep{Ritter12,Smith15}.
+Thus, the abundances of heavy elements and dust species, and the dust size distribution are expected to be set by nucleosynthetic process in SN explosion \citep{Umeda02} and the dust formation and destruction history during the propagation of blast waves \citep{Todini01,Nozawa03,Schneider06}.